tnhaider/literotica-corpus/README.md

-# Literotica Corpus crawled from literotica.com \n It contains an indecent amount of erotic fanfiction
+# Literotica Corpus crawled from literotica.com
+It contains an indecent amount of erotic fanfiction (over 110000 documents, either whole stories or chapters).